 Things to Do in Oslo with Kids

-I love Oslo.
+I love Oslo, Norway.
 I’ve been traveling there since 1990, when I met up with a friend and her family for New Years Eve, and while studying at the University of Oslo for two summers in 2002 and 2003 I got to know the city well.
 Since then I’ve returned a few times to see friends, but never before with kids.

 When my son chose to visit the LEGO factory in Billund, Denmark, for his annual trip with me, I added a stop in Oslo for two days – just long enough to give him a taste of one of my favorite cities, and from a practical perspective a good place to get over jet lag before starting our Inside Tour with LEGO.
 VisitOSLO provided us with two Oslo Passes, which covered all of our transportation and museum entrances.
 I really liked using the passes – they gave us freedom to use the public transportation (metro, street cars and busses) without worrying about individual tickets, and they encouraged us to visit more museums than we otherwise would have.
 If you’re planning on really exploring the city for a few days and visiting several museums, I highly recommend purchasing the passes.
 And the Oslo Pass is even available through an app, which is pretty cool.